StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/ttps/export-ttps.md

 # Export Tactics, Techniques and Procedures

-This topic provides step-by-step instructions for exporting [tactics, techniques and procedures (TTPs)](about-ttps.md) from a case or an alert in TheHive.
+Export [tactics, techniques and procedures (TTPs)](about-ttps.md) from a case or an alert in TheHive.

 TTPs describe the behaviors and methods commonly used by specific threat actors or groups.